landing-ai/vision-agent/README.md

 ## Additional Backends
+### E2B Code Execution
+If you wish to run your code on the E2B backend, make sure you have your `E2B_API_KEY` set and then set `CODE_SANDBOX_RUNTIME=e2b` in your environment variables.
+This will run all the agent generated code on the E2B backend.

 ### Anthropic
 `AnthropicVisionAgentCoder` uses Anthropic.
 To get started you just need to get an Anthropic API key and set it in your environment variables: